Side project time: Google implementation

-Since before its IPO in 2004 the founders of Google have encouraged the 20% project system.
+In 2004, the founders of Google encouraged the system.
 Within Google, this initiative became known as the "20% Project."
-Employees were encouraged to spend up to twenty-percent of their paid work time pursuing personal projects.
+Employees were encouraged to spend up to 20 percent of their paid work time pursuing personal projects.
 The objective of the program was to inspire innovation in participating employees and ultimately increase company potential.
-Google's 20% Project was influenced by a comparable program, launched in 1948, by manufacturing multinational 3M which guaranteed employees "15% time"—to dedicate up to 15 percent of their paid hours to a personal interest; it was during his side project time that Arthur Fry invented the Post-It Note.
-For Google's part, Gmail and AdSense both arose out of side projects.
+Google's 20% Project was influenced by 3M's program.
+At Google AdSense arose out of side projects.
+While Gmail is frequently described as a 20% project, its creator Paul Buchheit states that it was never one.

-As recognition of the clear benefits of retaining such a scheme grew, schools have replicated this system for their students in the classroom environment.
-The production of such creatively stimulated, ungraded work allows for peers to experiment with ideas without fear of assessment and increases their involvement in their general studies.
-Further, other small businesses are now using this system in their day-to-day functions, including software company Atlassian, as a safeguard to counter damp growth rates and a general lack of innovation.

-In 2013, Google discontinued 20 percent time.
+As recognition of the benefits of retaining such a scheme grew, schools have replicated this system for their students in the classroom environment.
+The production of such creatively stimulated, ungraded work allows for students to experiment with ideas without fear of assessment and may increase their involvement in their general studies.
+Around 2013, some Google employees stated that the company had discontinued 20 percent time entirely or had it reworked from its original concept.
+However, the company stated in 2020 that 20 percent time still exists.

 The 20% Project is responsible for the development of many Google services.
 Founders Sergey Brin and Larry Page advised that workers "spend 20% of their time working on what they think will most benefit Google".
-Google's email service 'Gmail' was created by the developer Paul Buchheit on his 20% time.
-In his project "Caribou", Buchheit used his knowledge from university software experience to create the service.
-The freedom to use his time in such a way allowed him to ultimately develop a fundamental Google service.
-Buchheit's colleague, Susan Wojcicki, utilised her time to create their product AdSense.
+Susan Wojcicki utilised her time to create their product AdSense.
 Finally, developer Krishna Bharat created Google News as an individual pursuit and hobby.